compomics/searchgui/resources/Comet/README.txt

 comet.VERSION.linux.exe:  Linux binary compiled on Centos 6.9 (glibc 2.12)
 comet.VERSION.debian.exe: Linux binary compiled on Debian 10.0 (glibc 2.28)

+release 2020.01 re.v 3 (2020.01.3), release date 2021/03/18
+- Revert use of maps (ala HiXcorr) to spectral arrays for spectral preprocessing.
+  The use of maps had a measurable performance hit that was especially noticeable for real-time search applications.
+- For each variable_mod0X parameter, extend the 4th field to allow specifying a minimum (in addition to the maximum) number of modified residues in each peptide.
+Feature request by J. Mohr.
+- In the text output, the xcorr rank column (2nd column) will now handle ties in its rank reporting.
+- Extend maximum length of reported protein accession string from 99 to 511 characters.
+Feature request by L. Liu.
+- Real-time search: Comet was inadvertantly looping over all PSMs for a spectrum query to retrieve matched protein names.
+This was unnecessary and caused a performance hit; protein names are now retrieve only for the top scoring peptide(s).
+- Bug fix: added a check to see if a directory path was specified as the sequence database.
+Under linux, if a directory were specified as the database, Comet would simply sit there and not report any error.
+Thanks to L. Mendoza for reporting this issue.
+- Bug fix: report proper flanking residues for a peptide when it is identified in multiple proteins; use the flanking residues from the first protein in the database.
+Similarly, flanking residues for start methionine clipped sequences were addressed as those were not being handled correctly either.
+- Bug fix: for real-time search using Comet's internal decoy peptides, storing and reporting of duplicate peptides, e.g. a peptide that is present in both target and decoy forms, was not being handled correctly; this has been addressed.
+- Bug fix: in the pep.xml output, the "index" attribute of the "spectrum_query" element was not being populated correctly.
+With each spectrum batch, the index value was being reset to 1.
+This has been corrected.

 release 2020.01 rev. 2 (2020.01.2), release date 2021/01/05
 - Bug fix: Fixed issue where spectra were not being searched.
 This was due to